 Beginning at 9:00 a.m., you will have three hours of General English lessons in a group of no more than twelve students.
 For the first 2 hours we work with a course book to enable you to improve the 4 main skills: speaking, listening, reading and writing as well as grammar and vocabulary.
 The third hour focuses on practical English and study skills to help you use the English you have learnt.

-Our qualified teachers will help you improve your English language skills and during the summer months there is a greater emphasis on interaction and communication in the lessons.
+Our qualified teachers will help you improve your English language skills.
+During the summer months there is a greater emphasis on interaction and communication in the lessons, which allows short term students to make most of their stay.

 All students under the age of 18 are strongly advised to attend a full-time programme (15 hours of morning lessons plus afternoon lessons/activities).
 Any student under the age of 18 choosing not to attend afternoon activities/lessons must obtain written permission from a parent or guardian.